 New Year's Eve at the Holiday Region

-It's that time again on Monday, December 31, 2018.
-We say goodbye to the old year and welcome 2019.
-We leave fears and worries behind us, look to the future with a positive outlook and look forward to a very special New Year.
-The planning has already begun - why not celebrate the turn of the year during a winter holiday in the holiday region Dachstein Salzkammergut?
+It's that time again on December 31.
+We say goodbye to the old year and welcome the new one.
+We leave fears and worries behind us, look to the future with a positive outlook and forward to a very special new year.
+The planning has already begun - why not celebrate the turn of the year during a winter holiday in the Holiday Region Dachstein Salzkammergut?

-Of course, New Year's Eve is gonna be celebrate extensive at Hallstatt, Bad Goisern, Obertraun and Gosau.
+Of course, New Year's Eve is gonna be celebrated extensive at Hallstatt, Bad Goisern at Lake Hallstatt, Obertraun and Gosau at Dachstein.
 Various events take place in all parts of the region, for example New Year's Eve menus are offered at some restaurants.
 These are partly framed musically and culminate at midnight with traditional toasting and fireworks.

 The highlight of the evening - the traditional fireworks